Tempero | AI-Powered Safety Verification for Automated Mobility

 Regulatory Alignment

-Causal Analysis provides a rigorous framework for understanding why an AI‑driven incident occurred and ascribing responsibility.
 As the industry moves toward Level 3 automation, OEMs and insurers face a “Pandora’s box” of product-liability lawsuits.
-Our solution addresses this by applying counterfactual reasoning to raw event data.
+Causal Analysis applies counterfactual reasoning to raw event data — transforming telemetry and environment logs into modifiable structural equations that enable objective “what-if” analysis.

 Causal Modeling Architecture